MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 This command will check your machine to see if you have Git installed and if you do, what version you're running.

-If you already have git, the command line will return the version number.
+If you already have Git, the command line will return the version number.

 _For example:_